-How many books do you have on your reading list?
+How many self-help books do you have on your reading list?
 If you’re like me, there are way more books on your list than you can ever read in your lifetime.

 And the list always keeps growing, right?
 Every time I finish a good book, I look at similar books.
 Or, I ask friends, colleagues, clients, and readers for book recommendations.

 But I know that I will never read all the books I have on my list.
 However, you can read a lot more than you think.

 Especially if you, like me, read books to learn new things.
 Around 80% of the books on my reading list are non-fiction.
 And I have a simple system that I use to read more non-fiction books.

 It only works for any book that starts with “How To.”
 It doesn’t work for biographies—only self-help.

 You don’t read self-help books for their literary qualities.
 You read them because you want to learn something.

 “Read this Self-Help book.
 It’s lovely written.”